desaintmartin/hlsprovider/README.md

 * AAC and MPEG1-Layer 3 Audio Elementary streams
 	* as per HLS spec, Each Elementary Audio Stream segment MUST signal the timestamp of its first sample with an ID3 PRIV tag at the beginning of the segment.
 The ID3 PRIV owner identifier MUST be      "com.apple.streaming.transportStreamTimestamp".

+### Customization parameters for JWPlayer5/6, FlowPlayer, OSMF Based Players:

+It is possible to customize HLS playback thanks to the following configuration keys:

+* hls_debug (true/default false) : toggle debug traces, outputted on JS console
+* hls_debug2 (true/default false) : toggle verbose debug traces, outputted on JS console
+* hls_minbufferlength (default -1s) : minimum buffer length that needs to be reached before playback can start(after seeking) or restart (in case of empty buffer).
+	* if set to -1, some heuristics based on past metrics are used to define an accurate value that should prevent buffer to stall.
+* hls_lowbufferlength (default 3s) : low buffer threshold. when crossing down this threshold, HLS will switch to buffering state, usually player will report this buffering state through a rotating icon. playback will still continue.
+* hls_maxbufferlength (default 60s) : maximum buffer length (0 means infinite buffering)
+* hls_startfromlowestlevel (true/default false) : if set to true, playback will start from lowest non-audio level after manifest download. if set to false, playback will start from level matching download bandwidth.
+* hls_seekfromlowestlevel (true/default false) : if set to true, playback will start from lowest non-audio level after any seek operation. if set to false, playback will start from level used before seeking.
+* hls\_live\_flushurlcache (true/default false) : if set to true, live playlist will be flushed from URL cache before reloading (this is to workaround some cache issues with some combination of Flash Player /  IE version)
+* hls_seekmode:
+	* "ACCURATE" : seek to exact position
+	* "KEYFRAME" : seek to last keyframe before requested position
+	* "SEGMENT" : seek to beginning of segment containing requested position

 ##HLSProvider in action :